-The Public Transport Access Committee, also known as PTAC, provides independent strategic advice to the Minister for Public Transport and PTV on public transport accessibility matters.
-The committee aims to create a public transport network that is inclusive and accessible to all Victorians.
-PTV provides secretariat support for the committee.
+The Public Transport Access Committee, also known as PTAC, provides independent advice to the Minister for Public Transport and, where relevant, the Minister for Public Transport Infrastructure, with the aim of creating a public transport system that is inclusive and accessible to all Victorians.
+PTAC is accountable to the Minister for Public Transport.
+The Department of Transport’s Transport Accessibility & Inclusion branch provides secretariat support for the committee.

 Terms of Reference

-- investigates any matters relating to public transport accessibility referred by the Minister.
+PTAC also investigates and provides advice on any public transport accessibility matters referred by the Minister for Public Transport.

-There are 14 members in the committee, including an independent Chair.
-They have extensive experience and knowledge about issues that affect people with disabilities, older people and vulnerable groups.
+PTAC members have extensive experience and knowledge about issues that affect people with disabilities, older people and vulnerable groups.

 - men and women

 - residents of regional Victoria and metropolitan Melbourne